 Gunman Opens Fire at White House Correspondents' Dinner — Trump Evacuated, Secret Service Agent Shot

 A gunman opened fire at the White House Correspondents' Dinner in Washington DC on Saturday evening, forcing the evacuation of President Donald Trump, First Lady Melania Trump, and Vice President JD Vance from the Washington Hilton hotel.
-A Secret Service agent was shot but survived, and the suspect — identified as Cole Tomas Allen, 31, of Torrance, California — was apprehended at the scene.
+A Secret Service agent was shot but survived thanks to a bulletproof vest, and the suspect — identified as Cole Tomas Allen, 31, of Torrance, California — was apprehended at the scene and now faces federal charges including attempted assassination of the president.

 Background

-The White House Correspondents' Dinner is an annual tradition bringing together journalists, politicians, and celebrities at the Washington Hilton hotel — the same venue where President Ronald Reagan was shot and wounded in 1981.
-The event was being broadcast live on C-SPAN when the incident unfolded on Saturday evening.
+The White House Correspondents' Dinner is one of Washington's most high-profile annual traditions, bringing together journalists, politicians, celebrities, and senior administration officials at the Washington Hilton hotel — the same venue where President Ronald Reagan was shot and wounded in 1981.
+The event was being broadcast live on C-SPAN when the incident unfolded on Saturday evening, 25 April 2026, at approximately 8:35pm ET.

 Key Developments